decentralized-identity/didcomm-messaging/docs/spec-files/encryption.md

 A final note about `skid` header: since the 1PU draft [does not require](https://datatracker.ietf.org/doc/html/draft-madden-jose-ecdh-1pu-04#section-2.2.1) this header, authcrypt implementations MUST be able to resolve the sender kid from the `apu` header if `skid` is not set.

+#### ECDH-ES key wrapping and common protected headers

+When using anoncrypt, any of the valid content encryption algorithms may be used.
+To meet this requirement, JWE messages MUST use common `epk`, `apv` and `alg` headers for all recipient keys.
+They MUST be set in the `protected` headers JWE section.

+As per this requirement, the JWE building must first encrypt the payload, then use the resulting `tag` as part of the key derivation process when wrapping the `cek`.

+To meet this requirement, the above headers are defined as follows:

+* `epk`: generated once for all recipient keys.
+It MUST be of the same type and curve as all recipient keys since kdf with the sender key must be on the same curve.
+  - Example: `"epk": {"kty": "EC","crv": "P-256","x": "BVDo69QfyXAdl6fbK6-QBYIsxv0CsNMtuDDVpMKgDYs","y": "G6bdoO2xblPHrKsAhef1dumrc0sChwyg7yTtTcfygHA"}`
+* `apv`: this represents the recipients' `kid` list.
+The list must be alphanumerically sorted, `kid` values will then be concatenated with a `.` and the final result MUST be base64 URL (no padding) encoding of the SHA256 hash of concatenated list.
+* `alg`: this is the key wrapping algorithm, ie: `ECDH-ES+A256KW`.

+Note: `apu`will not be present when using ECDH-ES.

 #### Examples

 While the details of encrypting a JWM into a JWE are included in the [JWM spec](https://tools.ietf.org/html/draft-looker-jwm-01), a few examples are included here for clarity.
 See section [Appendix C.3](#c3-didcomm-encrypted-messages).